hyphaltip/htbda_perl_class/lectures/Intro_Perl/02_Loops.md

 ---
 #Iterate through items in a list

-Can do this with a foreach loop
+Iterate through items in a list with either `foreach` or `for`

     !perl
     my @array = qw(A B X Y Z);
     foreach my $item ( @array ) {
      print "$item\n";
     }

-Or do this by using a counter
+    # Or do this by iterating with a counter

-    !perl
-    my @array = qw(A B X Y Z);
     for(my $i = 0; $i < scalar @array; $i++ ) {
      print "$array[$i]\n";
     }

+Could also be done with a while loop, just increment counter as seen in the Loop-de-loop slide

 ---
 #Scope